MHickey2/Wannabe-Healthy/README.md

 ###  11. Add Recipe   <a name="addrecipe"></a>

-As a logged in User you can add a Recipe to the site, when you press on the add a Recipe  link it will take you to the 'add Recipe page', when this form is completed you will be redirected to the Recipes page, where your new Recipe will be displayed.
+As a logged in User you can add a Recipe to the site, when you press on the add a Recipe button, it will take you to the 'Add Recipe page', when this form is completed the User will be redirected to the Recipes page, where the new Recipe will be displayed.

 <br>